heyuan7676/ts_eQTLs/README.md

 #### 1. Narrow down the range of hyper-parameters

 When first running the algorithm, it may be completely unclear how to choose the appropriate range to search for hyper-parameters.
-We recommend first searching for the appropriate range, by 1). running the scripts in well-separated numerical ranges, like choose from [1, 10, 100, 500]; and 2).  setting the number of iterations to a moderate number since there is no need to reach accurate results.
+We recommend first searching for the appropriate range, by 1). running the scripts in well-separated numerical ranges, like choose from [1, 10, 100, 500]; and 2).  setting the number of iterations to a moderate number since there is no need to reach accurate results, for example iterations = ```20```.

 If the number of factors become much smaller than the initial number of factors to start with (ie. a lot of factors become empty), it means that the penalty parameters are too stringent.
 Usually we have an estimated level of sparsity, for example, around 80%, for the loading matrix and factor matrix.
 If the reported sparsity is far below the expected sparsity (ie. sparsity in factor matrix = 20%), it means that the penalty parameters are too small.
 Based on the initial round of searching, we should have the range to search for.

 An example to perform this step is as below:
 ```